trento-project/docs/guides/manual-installation.md

 ```

 Allow wandadb to be accessible by the docker containers,
-by adding the following line to `pg_hba.conf`:
+by adding the following line to `/var/lib/pgsql/data/pg_hba.conf`:

 ```bash
 host    wanda         postgres          172.17.0.0/16           md5
 host    trento        postgres          172.17.0.0/16           md5
 ```

-Restart postgres to apply the changes to `pg_hba.conf`:
+Restart postgres to apply the changes:

 ```bash
 systemctl reload postgresql